blueyeti/Device-Manager/README.txt

 The DeviceManager is a multi-platform library for managing communication protocols as plugins.

+To use it without compiling you can get the lib in /Examples/"your os"/Example/Lib directory according to your OS.
+The compiled plugins are available in /Examples/"your os"/Example/ReceiveTestApp/Plugins according to your OS too.

 You can compile it with the Makefile and include the libDeviceManager.a(LINUX/MacOS) or DeviceManager.lib(Windows) in your project.
 To compile it on a specific platform, you have to configure the first Makefile variable :
 	OS = WIN32, LINUX or MacOS